lockevn/YouTube-video-picker/README.markdown

 # Credit
 * Months ago, I took a look at this plugin [https://github.com/dan0/youtubeplaylist].
-It's nice, but different style of code from me.
+It's nice idea, but different style of code from me.
 There are some similar pieces of code, *but my plugin is my own code, honestly*.
 * I use a regex from http://jquery-howto.blogspot.com/2009/05/jYouTube-jquery-YouTube-thumbnail.html

 # License
-//TODO
-MIT Licence?, see LICENSE file
+MIT License